-- At times, white gold’s rhodium plating can tarnish over time.
+- At times, white gold's rhodium plating can come off over time.

-The costs of white and yellow gold earrings are mostly similar for pieces containing similar karats.
+The costs of white and yellow gold earrings are mostly similar for pieces containing equal karats.

 Rose gold is an alloy of gold with copper or silver compounds.
 Copper and silver help not only strengthen it but give it its color.

 Essentially, the more copper used determines how rich its reddish color becomes.